TrueRyoB/problems/Bridge/problem.md

 The bridge is fragile; therefore, only $M$ passengers can be on the bridge simultaneously.

-Additionally, it is dark outside, so each group of people must have at least one light source with them.
+Additionally, it is dark outside, so each group of people on the bridge must have at least one light source with them.
 They have $L$ of them in total.

 Solve the minimum amount of time for all of them to arrive on the other side of the bridge.